 I was asked recently to pray for a woman that has been in an abusive marriage for over 25 years.
-Her husband has been abusive in many ways, including habitual infidelity.
+Her husband is abusive in many ways, including habitual infidelity.
 She’s tried to leave the marriage several times, but each time he has begged for forgiveness and made promises to change his behavior.
 She has taken him back and continued to suffer through his abuse and cheating.
 His years of affairs have produced more than one child outside of their marriage.
 The child support for those kids has diminished college funds and financial support for the children they have together.
 Now that she’s in her fifties, and after all the lies and everything she’s been through, she says she’s finally going to leave him and give herself a fresh start.

 When we think of the word ‘fresh’, we automatically think about newness or something that is different.
 The mere mention of the word inspires good feelings.
 We get excited about the possibility of leaving the ‘old, worn out, and no longer useful’ behind us.
 The harsh reality that stares all of us in the face is that newness doesn’t get it’s beginning from the external, it is birthed internally first.
 Real and lasting change begins in our hearts and minds.
 This is an astounding truth that most people ignore.